 We typically recommend keeping your carb intake to 40% of your total calorie intake with a focus on fruits, vegetables, and whole grains.
 Also, carbs contribute to water retention and water weight.
 “When you reduce carbs, you’re flushing water from your system and you’re going to notice results fast.
 But keep in mind, the initial water weight will come back once you reintroduce carbs.”

 Low-carb diets have been found to be more effective in fast weight loss than low-fat diets, according to the Mayo Clinic.
 However, if you embark on a low-carb, high-fat diet plan, focus on plant-based fats versus bacon and butter in order to build a healthier plate.

 4. Choose a regimen you can stick to

 If you can’t imagine going a day without bread or something sweet, then going cold-turkey could be setting yourself up for failure.
 “Even for a short time, you need to choose a diet which is sustainable in order for it to be effective,” explains Cassetty.
-Instead, try to make healthy swaps like opting for a proper portion of whole grain bread or a small piece of dark chocolate in moderation.
+Instead, try to make healthy swaps like opting for a proper portion of whole-grain bread or a small piece of dark chocolate in moderation.

 5. Create structure and plan

-Planning meal in advance or even meal prepping can help spur weight loss because it eliminates on-the-spot food decisions.
+Planning meals in advance or even meal prepping can help spur weight loss because it eliminates on-the-spot food decisions.
 “We make so many food decisions throughout the day, eating can become overwhelming,” says Cassetty.
 “On a basic level, many diets simply provide rules and structure to minimize decision-making.”